Trip Advisor Excellency

 Activity: Worshiping Goddess Laxmi

-The third day is the day with immense significance and is calling Laxmi Puja.
+The third day is of immense significance and is called Laxmi Puja.
 On this day, people also worship cows.
 In Hinduism, a cow signifies prosperity and wealth.
-In ancient times, people benefited a lot from cows.
+In ancient times, people benefited greatly from cows.

 Day 4: Govardhan Puja/Guru puja